xstable/above-the-fold-optimization/README.md

 # WordPress Page Speed Optimization for SEO

-The [Page Speed Optimization](https://wordpress.org/plugins/above-the-fold-optimization/) is a toolkit for WordPress Optimization with a focus on SEO.
+The [Page Speed Optimization](https://wordpress.org/plugins/above-the-fold-optimization/) plugin is a toolkit for WordPress Optimization with a focus on SEO.
 The plugin enables to achieve a **`100`** score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) test.

 https://wordpress.org/plugins/above-the-fold-optimization/